JaviRP9/rednodebus-samples/samples/socket_test/README.md

 It is possible to configure the accelerometer with differents features.
 To configure, add the necesary in the file `prj.conf`.
 The accelerometer works if the board acts as a TAG.

 #### Resolution
+The default resolution is 10 bits, all the possible resolutions are:

 High resolution (12 bit)
 ```